DavidJGChen/probably-incorrect-answers/understanding-analysis/basic-topology-of-R.typ

 ]

 #exercise[3.3.13][
-  Let's call a set _clompact_ if it has the property that every _closed_ cover (i.e., a cover consisting of closed sets) admists a finite subcover
+  Let's call a set _clompact_ if it has the property that every _closed_ cover (i.e., a cover consisting of closed sets) admits a finite subcover.
   Describe all of the clompact subsets of $RR$.
 ]

 #solution[